Robomanthan-R/License_plate_detection/README.md

 # License Plate Detection

-This project is aimed at detecting license plates in images and videos using OpenCV, pytesseract, and Haar cascade classifiers.
+This project is aimed at detecting license plates from images using OpenCV, pytesseract, and Haar cascade classifiers.

 ## Table of Contents